Awzaw/MegaBan/README.md

 `/megaban clear`

+##Please note:

-Please note that /megaban can ONLY be used when the player to be banned is online. /megaunban {player} can be used when when the player is not online
+/megaban can ONLY be used when the player to be banned is online

+/megaunban {player} will pardon IGN, CID, Skin and IP Address on the next reboot

 /megaunban clears all the MegaBan data, it does NOT pardon player IGNs or IP addresses for every Megabanned player.